GalaxyAnnihilator/fire-context-aware-dataset/README.md

    License: MIT License
    Description: A lightweight fire dataset used in early CNN-based fire detection research, with cropped fire/non-fire examples.

-All datasets are used strictly for research and non-commercial purposes.
+All datasets are used strictly for education, research and non-commercial purposes.